skhansen/skhansen.github.io/README.md

-CTO @ Grant Compass - devising and developing services aimed at enabling foundations and applicants to take control of their data and finances, ultimately achieving more impact. #techforgood
+CTO @ Grant Compass "Mere overskud til det gode formål" - devising and developing services aimed at enabling foundations and applicants to take control of their data and finances, ultimately achieving more impact. #techforgood

 In charge of development, delivery & compliance. #privacybydesign